idibidiart/react-native-responsive-grid/README.md

 Possible values are: `auto`, `top`, `bottom`, `middle` | `center`, `stretch`, `baseline`

 `noWrap` may be supplied as prop to Row prevent child elements from wrapping.

-The screen-size-specific _size_ and _hidden_ props refer to the current screen width in case of Columns and current screen height in case of Rows, which changes with orientation.
-The _offset_ props only apply to Columns so they refer to the curret screen width.

-The following are the thresholds for these props:

-  - SMALL Width = 320
-  - MEDIUM Width = 414
-  - LARGE Width = 768
-  - XLARGE Width = 1024

-  - SMALL Height = 480
-  - MEDIUM Height = 568
-  - LARGE Height = 736
-  - XLARGE Height = 1366

 ### Nesting